UCLA Thought Disorders Intensive Outpatient Program

 What are thought disorders?

 According to the National Institute of Mental Health, thought disorders affect approximately 1% of the U.S. adult population.
-People with thought disorders, including schizophrenia and schizoaffective disorder, may experience the world in unusual ways.
+People with thought disorders, such as brief psychotic disorder or schizophrenia, may experience the world in unusual ways.
 Symptoms that are characteristic of thought disorders are often described as positive, negative, and cognitive:

-- Positive symptoms: these include changes in the way people perceive the world, such as seeing or hearing things that other people cannot see or hear; having concerns for one’s safety, otherwise known as paranoia; or having difficulty organizing one’s thoughts or speaking logically.
+- Positive symptoms: these include changes in the way people perceive the world, such as seeing or hearing things that other people cannot see or hear; having concerns for one’s safety; or having difficulty organizing one’s thoughts or speaking logically.

 - Negative symptoms: these include feeling less motivation to interact with others or engage in school or work; feeling less pleasure during daily activities; and speaking less than usual.

 - Cognitive symptoms: these include difficulty processing information or carrying out complex tasks; and difficulty with focus or attention.